Convergence of Invariant Graph Networks: Can Approximate Spectral GNN

 Since $\inducedEW, \inducedEX$ are of chessboard pattern, we can replace integral with summation.

 Which concludes the proof.
-Note that our proof does make use of the property of multiplication between two numbers. \end{proof} \begin{remark} The whole proof only relies on that $\inducedEW$ and $\inducedEX$ have checkboard pattern.
+Note that our proof does make use of the property of multiplication between two numbers. \end{proof} \begin{remark} The whole proof only relies on that $\inducedEW$ and $\inducedEX$ have checkerboard patterns.
 Therefore replacing the multiplication with other operations (such as a MLP) will still hold. \end{remark}

 \smalligngcn* \begin{proof} To prove this, we only need to show that $S_n\Phi_{c, \tn{approx}}([\inducedEW, \inducedEf]) = \Phi_{d, \tn{approx}} S_n([\inducedEW, \inducedEf])$.
 Here $\Phi_{c, \tn{approx}}$ and $\Phi_{d, \tn{approx}}$ denotes those specific IGN in \Cref{thm:ign-approx-sgnn,thm:cign-approx-csgnn} constructed to approximate SGNN.